 Standard attention computes the full attention matrix and stores it in GPU HBM (High Bandwidth Memory).
 For long sequences, this matrix dominates memory usage and requires many slow reads/writes to HBM.

-FlashAttention[16] restructures the computation using a tiling approach.
-Instead of materializing the full attention matrix, it computes attention in small blocks that fit entirely in the GPU's SRAM (on-chip memory, ~100x faster than HBM).
+FlashAttention[20] restructures the computation using a tiling approach.
+Instead of materializing the full attention matrix, it computes attention in small blocks that fit entirely in the GPU's SRAM (on-chip memory, far faster and closer to the compute units than HBM).
 It uses the online softmax trick to compute exact attention across tiles without ever storing the full matrix.

 Key results: 2-4x wall-clock speedup on long sequences, significant memory reduction (memory is instead of ), and the output is exactly the same as standard attention.
 There's no approximation involved.